OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_linux/instructions.md

 # Installing Python on Linux

 There are many different ways to install the Python language and Python packages.
-Below we provide one way that works well for everything we need in the class.
+Below, we provide one way that works well for everything we need in the class.
 Please stick exactly to the instructions unless you know what you are doing and are absolutely sure you will never need any help from us.